expobrain/expobrain-blog/_posts/2013-07-02-disassembly-c-code-for-fun-part-5-if-statement.md

     0x0000000100000ede <main+30>:   cmp    $0xffffffff,%eax
     0x0000000100000ee3 <main+35>:   je     0x100000f06 <main+70>

 The location at RBP-12 is the value of the `nl` (our new-line counter) and it's initialised with 0 (zero).
-The next instructions calls the `getchar()` function, compare the result with EOF (0xffffffff) and jumps to the end of the `while` loop if it's equal (which means the code reached the end of the file).
+The next instructions calls the `getchar()` function, compare the result with EOF (0xffffffff) and jumps to the end of the `while` loop if it's equal (which means the code reached the end of the file):

     0x0000000100000ee9 <main+41>:   cmpl   $0xa,-0x8(%rbp)
     0x0000000100000ef0 <main+48>:   jne    0x100000f01 <main+65>